 How Does Substance Abuse Lead to Poor Nutrition?

-The toll that addictive substances can take on the body include some of the following:
+The toll that addictive substances can take on the body includes some of the following:

 Alcohol’s Impact on the Body